Quick Article Highlights:

 Active Ingredient: Colloidal Oatmeal 1% (Skin Protectant).
 Inactive ingredients: Water, Shea Butter, Glycerin, Dimethicone, Mineral Oil, Niacinamide, Cetearyl Alcohol, Rapeseed Seed Oil, Ammonium Polyacryloyldimethyl Taurate, PEG-100 Stearate, Glyceryl Stearate, Tocopherol, Sodium Benzoate, PEG-20 Methyl Glucose Sesquistearate, Dimethiconol, Mannose, Xanthan Gum, Pentaerythrityl Tetra-Di-T-Butyl Hydroxyhydrocinnamate, Capryloyl Glycine, Microcrystalline Wax, Sorbitan Tristearate, Paraffin, Disodium EDTA, Vitreoscilla Ferment, Citric Acid

-Top Anti-fungal/Medicated Cream
+Top Anti-fungal/Medicated Creams

 Cream | Feedback | Formula | Cost | Availability | Overall¹ | Overall² |